lacounty-isab/workshops/docusaurus/docs/git/branches/delbranch.md

 And we *do* have a pointer to commit `D`; namely `master`.
 If we removed the `master` pointer, we'd be in trouble.
 According to the diagram, there would be no way to find the end of the branch.
-It would sure be unfortunate if that happened by accident because a Git presentation told you that it's OK to delete branches on a whim.
 Let's see what happens.

 ```console
 git branch -d master